 - Recent studies have reported that one in six people starting HIV treatment gain at least 10% in body weight over one to two years.

-- Weight gain is associated with specific anti-HIV medications, including integrase inhibitors and tenofovir alafenamide.
+- Weight gain is associated with specific anti-HIV medications, including integrase inhibitors and tenofovir alafenamide (TAF).
+The combination of an integrase inhibitor with TAF is especially likely to lead to weight gain.

 - The reasons for weight gain are unclear: several explanations have been proposed.